qdm12/gluetun/README.md

 - Downloads & config Volumes
 - The *iptables* firewall allows traffic only with needed PIA servers (IP addresses, port, protocol) combinations
 - OpenVPN reconnects automatically on failure
-- Docker healthcheck pings the PIA DNS 209.222.18.222 and google.com to verify the connection is up

 ## Setup